 Detailed ride information such as locations, directions, lodging, etc, is available only to ACT members.
 Please send inquiries to: email@example.com.

-SWEEPERS Anything can happen to sweepers which can make it impossible for them to complete the entire route, and on some rides there may not be any sweepers available, so no one should come to a ride planning to ride alone.
-Since anyone can deviate from the roll chart and get back on the route behind the sweepers, never assume a sweeper will be coming along behind you.
-We recommend starting as early as possible, especially new riders to ACT rides.
-The purpose of our sweepers is mostly to help riders who need a short cut back or are unsure where they are.
+SWEEPERS there may not be official sweepersAnything can happen to sweepers disabling them from finishing the entire route, and on some rides .
+So do not come to a ride planning to ride alone.
+Since anyone can deviate from the roll chart and get back on the route behind the sweepers, never assume a sweeper is behind you.
+New riders to ACT rides need to start early with riders behind you!
+The purpose of our sweepers is to help riders who need a short cut or are lost.
 Our sweepers are not medics, not there to fix bikes or change flats, and don't have extra parts/ tubes..
 If we have to take a truck out to rescue or assist someone to get out, there is a charge, it is not included with the ride or with membership.

 WEATHER Unless there is a blizzard or major rainstorm, our rides are all-weather rides, which means if 2 or more riders go on the ride regardless of conditions, the ride is not cancelled.
 Even if conditions are miserable or uncomfortable, if some riders start the ride, there are no refunds.